imirzadeh/epsl-website/content/authors/niloofar-hezarjaribi/_index.md

 ---
 # Display name
-name: Ramesh Kumar Sah
+name: Niloofar Hezarjaribi

 # Username (this should match the folder name)
 authors:
-- ramesh
+- niloofar-hezarjaribi

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Research Assistant
+role: Graduate Alumni

 # Organizations/Affiliations
 organizations: